RJLimBU/queue_system_speech_to_text/README.md

 - "s2tMultiThread.py": speech to text with multi-threading

 	The "s2tMultiThread.py" convert the example audios to text message using multi-threading and queue

+#### Speech to Text with Multi-threading

+The idea for implementing speech to text with multi-threading is that one separates a speech to many small pieces of sentences,then put each piece of sentences in a queuing list.
+The process of converting a piece of sentences into text is handle with threads.
+The queuing process is based on the order of sentences.
+The script uses google cloud to convert speech to text.